 Finally, a description of how effective behavior management approaches can be integrated within instruction will be provided and include behavior management related to organizing instruction, effective instruction, self-management, and social development.

 This chapter details staggering statistics that describe the failure we see in our society.
 These statistics note the progression of failure if we do not teach reading effectively and early in school.
 Further, phenomena such as reification and the Matthew Effects are described.

 The chapter describes various reading models.
 A continuum of effective instructional practices as they relate to reading is proposed to help draw light on using both approaches—but it is a matter of when each should be done.
-Additionally, information is provided on basal (core/comprehensive) reading programs as well as on supplemental and intervention programs, given their emphasis in our schools.
+Additionally, information is provided on core/comprehensive reading programs as well as on strategic/supplemental and intensive/intervention programs, given their emphasis in our schools.

 The chapter also provides important information on reading psychology and development.
 It is important for teachers to have this background to be better prepared to provide instruction in the classroom so that every child learns to read at a proficient level.

 Chapter 3 details the reports that set the stage for the National Reading Panel (2000) report.
 These included the Adams (1990) report and the Snow et al. (NRC, 1998) report.

 In 1997, Congress asked the National Institute of Child Health and Human Development (NICHD), in concert with the Secretary of Education, to convene a national panel to assess the effectiveness of various approaches to teaching children to read.
 That report is discussed in this chapter, along with a publication titled Put Reading First (2006).
 Further, recent evidence-based practice guides developed for the Institute of Education Sciences by What Works Clearinghouse and the International Literacy Association are highlighted.